 While the above approaches are optimistic, and many couples may go into a divorce fully prepared to trade assets, arrange a buyout, or give co-ownership a try, selling the home may end up being the best approach for all parties involved.
 Despite being easier than other approaches, selling a home during a divorce can still be a lengthy process –– and it’s important to be prepared for every step.

 As is the case in any circumstance, preparing to sell your home during a divorce can be quite an undertaking.
 Factor in a potentially strained, tense relationship, and your prep work becomes even more valuable.
 To make sure you get the most out of the sale of your home, you’ll want to make sure that maintenance is up-to-date and that any refurbishments you wish to make have been completed prior to an appraisal.
 Not all divorce timelines will be the same, so be sure you have the time you need to tackle your desired repairs.
-You’ll also need to sort out who will finance these repairs, so take care that you, your spouse, and your divorce attorneys have clearly outlined expenses and responsibilities prior to taking on repairs.
+You’ll also need to sort out who will finance these repairs, so take care that you, your spouse, and your divorce lawyers have clearly outlined expenses and responsibilities prior to taking on repairs.

-While you and your spouse can list the shared home for sale by owner, your odds of selling a home quickly are dramatically improved by enlisting the help of a professional realtor.
+While you and your spouse can list the shared home for sale by owner, your odds of selling a home quickly are dramatically improved by enlisting the help of a professional real estate agent.
 As you decide on a realtor, be sure to have a conversation about what times will be best for showings, who will be responsible for facilitating these showings, and who will continue living in the home until it’s sold.
 Over-communication will help reduce tension, and make the rest of the sale process as frictionless as possible.

 Once your home has been prepared for sale, professionally appraised, listed, and shown, you and your spouse can expect to get offers for your shared property.
 You can also expect to get offers that might be significantly lower than what you’re asking.
 If you and your spouse want to sell your shared home quickly, you might have to be comfortable accepting one of these lowball offers.
-Again, this is where clear communication comes into play –– be sure you, your spouse, your attorney, and your realtor are on the same page regarding your expectations for sale.
+Again, this is where clear communication comes into play –– be sure you, your spouse, your attorney, and your real estate agent are on the same page regarding your expectations for sale.
 If you and your spouse are willing to hold out for better offers, you might find that your expectations are met (or even exceeded.)

 Even with the clearest of communication, a financial decision of this size can cloud judgment and turn otherwise peaceful relations bitter.
 Therefore, it’s important to allow cooler heads to prevail and understand that you, your spouse, and all other parties involved are in pursuit of the same thing.
 As you begin to field offers, keep an open dialogue and follow the advice of your real estate agent to determine when it’s time for you to accept and begin proceeding with the sale.